 Research by recruitment company Robert Half found that the majority of CFOs see their jobs becoming more stressful in the next 24 months and key factors include larger workloads, higher business expectations and staffing shortages.
 The survey suggests that pressures are increasing on CFOs across the globe.

 There's no denying it, CFOs are some of the most stressed executives in any organisation.
 They make sure that the company's finances are at the optimal level, financial risks and controls are correctly handled, and that the books are always kept in check.
 CFOs also play managerial roles in the finance department as they oversee their performance and mentor future finance leaders.
 Finally, they are also expected to contribute to the overall business strategy and leadership.

 British CFOs predict an increased level of stress

-A study conducted by the American Institute for Stress reveals that unmanageable workload contributes to 46% of the main causes of workplace stress.
+A study conducted by the American Institute for Stress reveals that unmanageable workload contributes to 46% of the leading causes of workplace stress.
 As a CFO, it is normal to have a lot of things on your plate, but these should always be manageable.
-If you find yourself always lacking time for everything else other than work, then you have a problem.
+If you find yourself still lacking time for everything else other than work, then you have a problem.

 To address work overload, you should evenly delegate whatever tasks you can to your team, automate routine and manual tasks.
-A modern Cloud-based FP&A system such as Adaptive Insights is a great way to lighten up your load, and that of your team, so you can focus in addressing more complex issues that need your full attention.
+A modern cloud-based FP&A system such as Workday Adaptive Planning is a great way to lighten up your load, and that of your team, so you can focus in addressing more complex issues that need your full attention.

 The worst thing about stress is that it can distract us from reaching the goals that we set out to accomplish.
 In the heat of the moment, even the most experienced professionals can forget about the necessary steps in hitting their targets, and even the most basic tasks they have in hand.